ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * **hypotheses_eval_delta_time** duration between hypothesis evaluation phases that remove old hypotheses that are likely to remain unused.
 * **delta_time_to_discard_hypothesis** time span required for old hypotheses to be discarded.
 * **check_rules_flag** specifies whether existing rules are evaluated.
-* **ignore_list**: a list of parser paths that are ignored for analysis by this detector
+* **ignore_list**: a list of parser paths that are ignored for analysis by this detector.
-* **constraint_list**: a list of parser paths that the detector will be constrained to, i.e., other branches of the parser tree are ignored
+* **constraint_list**: a list of parser paths that the detector will be constrained to, i.e., other branches of the parser tree are ignored.
-* **output_logline**: a boolean that specifies whether full log event parsing information should be appended to the anomaly when set to True
+* **output_logline**: a boolean that specifies whether full log event parsing information should be appended to the anomaly when set to True.
-* **persistence_id**: the name of the file where the learned models are stored
+* **persistence_id**: the name of the file where the learned models are stored.
-* **suppress**: a boolean that suppresses anomaly output of that detector when set to True
+* **suppress**: a boolean that suppresses anomaly output of that detector when set to True.
 * **learn_mode**: specifies whether new hypotheses and rules are generated.

 .. code-block:: yaml